redabacha/magnolia-react-editor/readme.md

 This tutorial shows step-by-step how to render data from Magnolia using ReactJS.

 ## Step 1
-Lets create a React App.
+Let create a React App.
 Please refer to this document for more information https://reactjs.org/docs/create-a-new-react-app.html#create-react-app
 ```
 npx create-react-app my-app
 cd my-app